top of page

 What Is the Story of Dante’s Poem?

-Dante presents us with a story, of a man in the middle of his life lost in a forest.
+Dante presents us with a story about a man lost in a forest in the middle of his life.
 Suddenly, a heaven-sent guide arrives and leads him to a valley he must descend and a mountain he must climb to reach safety.

-This is an allegory, the central figure, Dante himself, an Everyman, middle-aged and surrounded by countless “trees” of sin.
-He is hopeless but helped from Above when a guide is sent to show him the way out.
-This guide is Virgil, the famous Latin poet whose work Dante knew well, and Virgil represents “Reason,” the most common way men try to resolve their problems.
+This is an allegory.
+The central figure is Dante himself, an Average middle-aged man surrounded by countless “trees” of sin.
+He is hopeless but helped from above when a guide is sent to show him the way out.
+This guide is Virgil (70-19BC), the famous Latin poet whose work Dante knew well.
+Virgil represents “Reason,” the most common way men try to resolve their problems.

 Like the Gospel, Dante’s poem begins with bad news: Hell awaits everyone who refuses God’s gift of salvation.
 (The word “Comedy” as used here means a story with a happy end, just as the Good News of the Gospel lies at its end.)

 Dante’s allegorical journey was the inspiration for many others like the “Fairie Queene” and later “Pilgrim’s Progress.”
-Later still came “Hinds Feet on High Places” which makes the journey more accessible but puts it in 20th-century vernacular.
+Later, “Hinds Feet on High Places” still came, which made the journey more accessible but put it in 20th-century vernacular.
 The “Fairie Queene” is nearly as inaccessible as Dante’s poem, but the others are well worth reading.
 You will enjoy them.

 What do we learn from the “Inferno”?